nasa/harmony-metadata-annotator/README.md

 └── 📁 tests
 ```

+* `.github` - Contains CI/CD workflows and pull request template.
 * `CHANGELOG.md` - Contains a record of changes applied to each new release
   of the Harmony Metadata Annotator Service.
 * `CONTRIBUTING.md` -  Instructions on how to contribute to the repository.
 * `LICENSE` - Required for distribution under NASA open-source approval.